cloudify-cosmo/cloudify-dev/guide/README.md

 ~/dev/venvs$ source cloudify-cosmo/bin/activate
 ```

-from this point on (until you deactivate the virtualenv or exist the shell),
+from this point on (until you deactivate the virtualenv or exit the shell),
 all python packages will by installed under this virtualenv, i.e, inside ```~/dev/venvs/cloudify-cosmo/lib/python2.7/site-packages```

 ## Step 5: Installing cloudify sources